emrementese/binance-ema/README.md

    ![](https://github.com/emrementese/binance-ema/blob/main/examples/images/binance-api-settings.png)

-> Enable Reading was default active.
+* Enable Reading was default active.
 This settings give you authority for reading the coins information.
 (Red circle in the image)
-> Enable Spot-Marign Trading was default passive. !!
+* Enable Spot-Marign Trading was default passive. !!
 IF YOU DON'T SPOT-MARGİN TRADİNG, YOU MUST DON'T ACTİVE THİS SETTİNG FOR YOUR SECURİTY.
 (Green circle in the image)
-> Trusted IP
+* Trusted IP default null.
+You must add your ip adress here for your security.
+Other ip adress cannot read coins information or trade.

+            You can use this libary now but you need original binance-connector libary for connect to your API.

 # License